 To view Ellen’s writing portfolio, click here.

-She blogged this past spring for Gauge Magazine‘s web component, SeeGaugeBlog, contributing a weekly blog about the most recent issue’s theme: Artificial.
+She blogged during the spring of 2013 for Gauge Magazine‘s web component, SeeGaugeBlog, contributing a weekly blog about the most recent issue’s theme: Artificial.
 In the spring of 2012, she blogged about Codes.
 Gauge is a non-fiction publication.

 Over the summer of 2012, she and her closest writer friend decided that they needed their own blog.
 Goon and Darling Do Flash Fiction was born three days later, with no rules other than a maximum word count of 500.
-Ellen’s writing is attributed to “Darling.
+Ellen’s writing is attributed to “Darling.”